nmeum/depp/README.md

 ### Features

 * Easy to deploy, everything is backed into the binaries (no external dependencies).
-* Pleasantly fast as it only rebuilds files that changed since the last invocation.
+* Blazingly fast as it only rebuilds files that changed since the last invocation.
 * Simple and mobile-friendly web design which can be easily customized.

 ### Status

-I use this for my own Git server, I am not aware of bugs and consider it largely finished.
+I use this for my own [Git server][8pit git].
+I am presently not aware of any bugs and consider it mostly finished software.
+As I use it myself, I am committed to maintaining it for the foreseeable future.

 ### Installation